NicasHeydorn/webinterface.visualix/README.md

 - XBMC v12 or 13

 ## Installation
-Drop the code inside your XBMC addons folder.
+Download the source code and add it to your XBMC addons folder (on windows: %appdata%\XBMC\Addons) and set the addon to be your default webinterface.

 ## Features
 - Browse recently added movies and tv series
 - Browse all movies in the XBMC library
 - Browse all tvshows, seasons and episodes in the XBMC library
+- Perform a quick search on your XBMC library
 - Start movies/episodes from your browser

 ## Libraries